-In a pioneering paper, Masuhara and Kiczales [16] compare crosscutting in four aspect-oriented mechanisms, including AspectJ and Demeter.
+In a pioneering paper, Masuhara and Kiczales [14] compare crosscutting in four aspect-oriented mechanisms, including AspectJ and Demeter.
 We extend their work to include both algorithmic upper bounds as well as hardness results on several computational problems underlying AspectJ and Demeter.
-For example, motivated by another influential paper by Masuhara and Kiczales [17], we show that general elimination of run-time tests in AspectJ programs, even without negation in the pointcuts, is NP-complete in the general case.
+For example, motivated by another influential paper by Masuhara and Kiczales [15], we show that general elimination of run-time tests in AspectJ programs, even without negation in the pointcuts, is NP-complete in the general case.

 Our analysis is at a high level of abstraction, yet detailed enough to provide useful practical input for the implementation of selector languages.
-The analysis is useful to current tools, e.g., AspectJ and Demeter (DemeterJ, DJ, DAJ[2]), and for many more aspect-oriented languages to come.
-Our model is a three level model [11] where at the top level we have selectors (e.g., pointcut designators or traversal strategies), at the second level meta graphs (e.g., static call graphs or class graphs) and at the third level instance trees (e.g., dynamic call trees or object trees) conforming to the meta graphs.
+The analysis is useful to current tools, e.g., AspectJ and Demeter (D\J = DemeterJ, DJ, DAJ[2]), and for many more aspect-oriented languages to come.
+Our model is a three level model [11] where at the top level we have selectors, at the second level meta graphs and at the third level instance trees conforming to the meta graphs.
 The purpose of the selectors is to choose a set of nodes in the instance trees, or equivalently to choose a set of paths from the root of the trees to those nodes.
-For an example, the meta graph for the AspectJ program in Figure 2 is sketched in Figure 1.